whiteghoster/my_project/README.md

 # features
 1. Detailed personal and professional information.

-2.Responsive layout for desktop and mobile.
+2. Responsive layout for desktop and mobile.
 3. Downloadable Resume.

-4.Interactive elements powered by JavaScript.
+4. Interactive elements powered by JavaScript.